senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-postgresql-minimal/README.md

     ```

 1. Remove directories from host system.
-   The following directories were created during the demonstration:
+   The following directory was created during the demonstration:
     1. `${SENZING_VOLUME}`

-   They may be safely deleted.
+   It may be safely deleted.

 ## Errors